lexbor/docs/source/examples/encoding/buffer/decode/validate.md

-# Validating and Replacing Invalid UTF-8 Encodings: Example
+# Validating and Replacing Invalid UTF-8 Encodings

 This article explains the example file `lexbor/encoding/buffer/decode/validate.c` which demonstrates how to decode a UTF-8 encoded string and handle invalid byte